maheshmaykarkar1988/airplane_booking/README.md

 - **Steps to Build and run locally**
    - Create a directory with whatever name you want
+   - Go to that directory and execute below step
    - Clone the project using git command **git clone https://github.com/maheshmaykarkar1988/airplane_booking.git**
    - Intall MySQL on your machine if its not there.
    - Create database